 Industry Analysis & Industry Trends

-The Rock, Limestone and Clay Mining industry is expected to generate revenue of $3.33 billion in 2012-13, compared with $3.25 billion in 2007-08.
-Industry revenue is expected to expand by 5.1% in 2012-13, building on the gains of the previous two years.
-The large increase in industry revenue expected for 2012-13 reflects the expected pick up in construction activity and growing demand for rock of various types.
-Non-dwelling construction is expanding particularly strongly.
-Despite this large gain, growth for the five years through 2012-13 is expected to be a slow 0.5% per year due to sharp declines in 2009-10 and 2008-09.
-The industry's share of GDP is expected to be about 0.1% in 2012-13 and it is expected to make a profit of $259.7 million... purchase to read more
+The Rock, Limestone and Clay Mining industry is estimated to generate revenue of $3.4 billion in 2013-14, up from $3.3 billion in 2008-09 at an annualised 0.8% for the five years.
+Industry revenue is expected to expand by 3.2% in 2013-14, building on the gains of the previous two years.
+This growth reflects the expected pick up in construction and building activity and growing demand for rock, stone and clay.
+Total construction activity has increased due to growth in infrastructure development, residential unit construction and road construction projects that use industry products.
+Despite this large gain, growth for the five years through 2013-14 is expected to be low due to a sharp decline in 2009-10 and a small fall in 2010-11.

-Industry Report - Industry Products Chapter
+Industry Report - Industry Locations Chapter